Kinz01/HW4-Data-601/README.md

 # HW4-Data-601
 This contains the PDF of the report for HW4 as well as the jupyter notebook containing the code.
+The dataset was loaded and cleaned, with columns containing more than 40% missing values were dropped, including ENERGY STAR Score.
+This would make it difficult to perform the student t-test as it was not factored into the data analysis.
+Another feature was used for the t-test.
+Regular Expression (Regex) were used to modify and standardize different columns in the dataset.
+Numerical values were extracted using regex, the postal codes were standardized to the Canadian format and relevant text were extracted from the address and property name columns of the dataset.
+In exploring the data, insight on the trends of energy use in different years and by different property types.